 - MIDI: The section provides a set of 3 LEDs indicating (from top to bottom) if: - a.
 A Slice is triggered - b.
-A performance override MIDI key is pressed - c.
+A performance override MIDI key or a MIDI Slice Divider key is pressed - c.
 A pitch MIDI key is pressed. - Buffer Status: Provides information about the buffer contents, the recording and the playback activity. - Output Meter: A peak meter that measures the level of the audio output.

-3.2 Performance Modifiers
+3.1.
+Performance Modifiers